sys-bio/tellurium/docs/antimony.rst

     A.S -> ; kdeg*A.S;
   end

-When combining multiple submodules, you can also ‘attach’ them to each other by declaring that a species in one submodule is the same species as is found in a different submodule by using the ‘is‘ keyword (“A.S is B.S”).
+When combining multiple submodules, you can also ‘attach’ them to each other by declaring that a species in one submodule is the same species as is found in a different submodule by using the ``is`` keyword ``A.S is B.S``.
 For example, let’s say that we have a species which is known to bind reversibly to two different species.
 You could set this up as the following:

 ::